MileHacker Logo

 Sultangazi Istanbul, Turkey Travel Guide

 Istanbul's climate patterns vary.
 Spring (April-May) has mild temperatures (50-68°F / 10-20°C) with moderate precipitation and low humidity.
 Summer (June-August) brings hot, humid conditions (70-85°F / 21-29°C), with July and August as the hottest.
-Autumn (September-October) mirrors spring, with mild temperatures (55-72°F / 13-22°C) and moderate rain.
+Autumn (September-October) mirrors spring, with mild temperatures (55-72°F / 13-22°C) and mild rain.
 Winter (November-March) is cold and wet (35-50°F / 2-10°C), with higher precipitation and occasional snowfall, especially during January and February.
 Strong winds occur near the Bosphorus Strait.
 Winter snowfall sometimes disrupts transport.
-Travelers ought to pack accordingly.
+Travelers should pack accordingly.

 Ideal Timing for Experiences